TheFlyingFoool/DuckGameRebuilt/README.md

 # Duck Game Rebuilt
 Duck Game Rebuilt is a decompilation of Duck Game source with massive improvements to performance, compatibility, and quality of life features.
+# DGR Discord Server
+if you have any questions or want to share bugs join https://discord.gg/XkAjt744hz youll find us online there

 ⚙️ A list of all improvements to Duck Game Rebuilt can be seen [here](https://github.com/TheFlyingFoool/DuckGameRebuilt/wiki/Changelog)